Mell-vin/Init/README.md

 Introduction subject to System and Network Administration

-Please note that to do this project you need to use a Mac or linux to run the Network commands and a Debian virtual machine to run the System command and the scripts.
+Please note that to do this project you will need to use a Mac or linux to run the Network commands and a Debian virtual machine to run the System command and the scripts.

+=> The answers below are either commands, command output or our own interpretation/understanding of command output.

 # Network section: